-The members communicate as a group every couple of months by conference call in order to share and discuss best practices and strategies for the implementation of municipal programs on effective crime prevention.
+The members communicate as a group every two months by conference call in order to share and discuss best practices and strategies for the implementation of municipal programs on effective crime prevention.

-CMNCP established a coordination committee to manage meetings, activities and projects on behalf of the full membership.
-The coordination committee includes a representative from each of the five regions.
-The University of Ottawa and the CMNCP coordinator as ex-officio members.
+CMNCP established an executive committee to manage meetings, activities, and projects on behalf of the full membership.
+The executive committee includes a representative from each of the five regions.
+The University of Ottawa and the CMNCP staff are ex-officio members.

 CMNCP has two co-chairs who speak on behalf of CMNCP.
-They chair the full membership meetings as well as the coordination committee meetings.
+They chair the full memberships as well as the executive committee meetings.

 Patrice Allard (Co-Chair - Quebec Representative)

 Division Chief, Direction of Social Development, City of Montréal Patrice Allard works as Head of division at the Social Diversity and Sports department at the City of Montreal.
 He is responsible for a team engaged in empowering citizens and local actors in improving quality life in their communities.
 In the past years, he has supervised various programs and initiatives in the field of social development concerning issues such as urban cohabitation, crime prevention, fight against poverty, social exclusion, gender equity, urban revitalization, local development, and intercultural relations.
 He has been coordinator of Tandem, Montreal’s crime prevention program, supervisor of the implementation of social mediation projects, initiator and participant of Montreal’s Street Gang action plan, and organizer of the first Urban Security Forum in Montreal.
 He has a degree in communication (University of Québec in Montréal – UQAM), and a certificate in animation and cultural research, and has experience working in both community-based and institutional organizations.